spcourse/sp2/news/file-io/10 file-io.md

 ## File encodings

 When using `open()`, it is possible to pass an optional parameter named `encoding`.
 This parameter can be set to one of the various text-encoding codecs that is available in Python.
-These codes define how the bits and bytes in the file should be enterpreted as strings.
+These codes define how the bits and bytes in the file should be interpreted as strings.

     f = open('some_file.txt', 'r', encoding='utf-8', errors='replace')